 Q: Do you offer any discounts for young listeners?

-A: Yes, we offer $20 tickets for all patrons 30 years old and under, and/or students.
+A: Yes, we offer $25 tickets for all patrons up to 30 years old or students of any age with valid ID.
 Valid ID must be presented at time of purchase.

 Q: Are you a member of Teen Tix?

 A: Yes, we offer $5 tickets to Teen Tix members.
 To receive this ticket price you just need to show us your validation as a member of the program, or you can sign up at our Box Office.
 Teen Tix is available for children ages 13-19.

 Q: I want to come with a group, do you offer group discounts?